-Students with Disabilities: Your success in this class is important to us, and it is the policy and practice of the University of Arkansas at Little Rock to create inclusive learning environments consistent with federal and state law.
-If you have a documented disability (or need to have a disability documented), and need an accommodation, please contact one of us privately as soon as possible, so that we can discuss with the Disability Resource Center (DRC) how to meet your specific needs and the requirements of the course.
+Your success in this class is important to us, and it is the policy and practice of the University of Arkansas at Little Rock to create inclusive learning environments consistent with federal and state law.
+If you have a documented disability (or need to have a disability documented), and need an accommodation, please contact me privately as soon as possible, so that we can discuss with the Disability Resource Center (DRC) how to meet your specific needs and the requirements of the course.
 The DRC offers resources and coordinates reasonable accommodations for students with disabilities.
 Reasonable accommodations are established through an interactive process among you, your instructor(s) and the DRC.
-Thus, if you have a disability, please contact one of us and/or the DRC, at 501-569-3143 (V/TTY) or 501-683-7629 (VP).
-For more information, please visit the DRC website at ualr.edu/disability.
+Thus, if you have a disability, please contact me and/or the DRC, at 501-569- 3143 (V/TTY) or 501-683- 7629 (VP).
+For more information, please visit the DRC website at www.ualr.edu/disability.